HypothesisWorks/hypothesis/guides/review.rst

 -----------------

-The repository includes Hypothesis implementations for multiple languages, which have different review requirements:
+The repository includes Hypothesis implementations for multiple languages, which have different review requirements due to different levels of project
+maturity:

 - all changes to hypothesis-python and the language-independent build infrastructure must be signed off by at least one person with write access to the repo other than the author of the change.
+(These requirements will apply to any Hypothesis implementations with a 1.0 release.)
 - changes by `DRMacIver <https://github.com/DRMacIver>`_ to hypothesis-ruby do not require review, but will be posted as pull requests, often for long enough that if someone wants to review and ask questions, they can.